 - 8 cups popped popcorn

-- Separate kernels from popcorn and place in a large bowl.
+- Separate popcorn from kernels and place in a large bowl

 And this final recipe is my favorite!
 I actually shared it a few months ago, so be sure to go to this link for this delicious Cookie Butter and Jelly Popcorn.